hiro2233/nuttx/nuttx/configs/lincoln60/README.txt

        change this configurations using that tool, you should:

        a.
 Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/
+See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. This configuration is setup to build under Linux with the Nutt buildroot toolchain.
+That is, however, easily reconfigured.

+    3. This configuration uses a serial console on UART0 at 115200 8N1.
+       This is the serial port at the connector labelled COM1 on the Lincoln 60.

-    2. This configuration enables only the serial NSH interface.
+    3. This configuration enables only the serial NSH interface.
 See notes above for enabling USB host support in this configuration.

+  thttpd-binfs:
+    This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.
+This version uses the built-in binary format with the BINFS file system and the Union File System.

+    NOTES:

+    1. Uses the CodeSourcery EABI toolchain under Windows.
+But that is easily reconfigured:

+       CONFIG_HOST_WINDOWS=y                   : Windows
+       CONFIG_HOST_WINDOWS_CYGWIN=y            : under Cygwin
+       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery toolchain

+  STATUS:
+    2015-06-06:  The BINFS CGI files are seems to be running, but the output that they generate does not appear in the browser window.
+      I am suspecting that the redirected output is not working correctly with the BINFS applications.